 iOS jailbreaking is gaining administrative or root accessibility to the iOS operating system (OS).
 Most smartphones, tablet computers, gaming consoles, and other similar devices have Digital Rights Management (DRM) software atop.
 Jailbreaking helps break the DRM restrictions, besides letting tweak other aspects of the operating system.
 Similarly, Apple determines what apps make it to its app store.
 Jailbreaking lets users escape these hurdles and install unapproved apps and perform a host of other out-of-the-box alterations to the OS.
 Simply put, jailbreaking is being able to do more with iOS than Apple would like its users to.
 However, jailbreaking doesn’t mean the user has access to every aspect of iOS.

 To jailbreak an iOS device, specific tools such as Pangu, TaiG, JailBreakMe, PPJailbreak, Evasion, etc. are needed.
 Different iOS versions may require specific tools.
 For example, Evasion is used to jailbreak iOS 6 and 7.
 TaiG, on the other hand, can jailbreak iOS 8.0 to iOS 8.4.
 Quite a few of these tools can also get rid of the jailbreak and restore the device to its original settings.
 Jailbreaking isn’t restricted to iOS.
-In case of Android, jailbreaking is commonly referred to as “rooting”.
+In the world of Android, jailbreaking is commonly referred to as “rooting”.

 Such unofficial access lets iOS (iPhone, iPad, iPod, etc.) users to do things that are not otherwise possible or are restricted for regular users.
 With jailbreaking, users can download extensions, apps, ringtones, themes, games, etc. not available via the official app store, and customize their devices further.
 For example, the default web browser or email app can be changed on iOS with jailbreaking.